Athletics Guide for Parents

 Players Need to Know

-- Players who miss scheduled practices without an excuse and without advance notice to the head coach risk being unable to participate in the competitions.
+- Players who miss scheduled practices while being in school risk being unable to participate in the competitions.
 Continued unexcused absences could result in loss of sport credit.
-Absences due to illness or injury are excused if there has been a clear communication with the head coach.
+Absences due to illness or injury are excused by the school nurse or athletic trainer.
 Any return to participation after an injury or illness is at the discretion of the athletic trainer or, in some cases, the school nurse.
 If a player is tardy to practice, the player must bring a note from an adult explaining the lateness.

 - All students are required to have the following four documents on file with the school nurse.
 These forms must be completed and submitted prior to the first day of fall practices or first day of school for students not participating in the fall sports preseason practices.